Bloomberg Salary Negotiation: How to Negotiate a Bloomberg Job Offer

 Most people are familiar with the concept of a base salary; however, that’s only one aspect of your entire compensation package at Bloomberg.
 Bloomberg not only offers a strong base salary, but they also offer a yearly performance bonus and a sign-on bonus (if you negotiate).
 On top of this you’ll find many other benefits such as a generous PTO policy, a strong 401K match program, and even up to $12,000 in tuition reimbursement.

-For example, here’s what a Bloomberg Senior Software Engineer’s total compensation may look like in their initial offer:
+For example, here’s what a Bloomberg senior software engineer salary may look like in their initial offer:

 Bloomberg Software Engineer Salary